Today is #FridayFiction!

 For more on why we write flash fiction and use Twitter to do it, read “Exercises in Brevity” on our website.

-Write a story that deals with isolation.
-Is your character the one isolated or is he or she the one banishing someone else?
+Write a story about rejection.
+Is your character the one rejected or the one doing the rejecting?

 As you write, try and experiment with POV, different characters, and feel free to write more than one story!
 Writing within the confines of a tweet is difficult, but it gets you into an incredible mindset.
 Find the right words to create the mood, the plot and convey character in the tiny space that you have.

 Also, interact with the community!
 Every week, a lot of amazing writers gather together and share their stories.
 These people don’t just offer up great stories, they are great people to follow throughout the rest of the week as well.
 Being on Twitter is all about curating the conversation you want to be apart of and this is a great way to meet people who love being creative.